···

 Negativity Bias

-Negative self-talk and the inner critic are closely related — but the critic is more like a character running the show.
-Understanding the inner critic can help separate that pattern from who we actually are.
+The harsh voice and the inner critic are closely related — but the critic is more like a character running the show.
+Understanding the inner critic can help separate that pattern from who you actually are.

 Understanding Your Inner Critic